-Snowy 2.0 is a pumped-hydro expansion of the existing Snowy Scheme which, if approved, will significantly add to our existing energy generation and large-scale storage capabilities.
+Snowy 2.0 is a pumped-hydro expansion of the existing Snowy Scheme which will significantly add to our existing energy generation and large-scale storage capabilities.

-Snowy 2.0 will increase the Scheme's generation capacity by 2,000MW.
-That's the equivalent of 200 million LED globes running at the same time.
-At full capacity, Snowy 2.0 will provide large-scale energy storage of 175 hours - enough to power three million homes for a week.
+Snowy 2.0 will increase the Scheme's generation capacity by 2,000 megawatts (MW).
+That's enough electricity to run 200 million LED globes at the same time.
+At full capacity, Snowy 2.0 will provide large-scale energy storage of 175 hours, or enough to power three million homes for a week.